masihmoloodian/link-shortener/README.md

 ## Description

-Implement url expiration with MongoDB TTL
-Implement OTP with redis
+Implement url expiration with MongoDB TTL(Note: It is done with some delay) Implement OTP with redis
 Default link expiration time set with DEFAULT_EXPIRATION_TIME

+Note: Redirect not works on swagger and if you are using private url its works on background(Get error) and OTP has expired

 ## Requiremnt